 In an effort to bring awareness of mental health issues to the community, the organization launched an adult education program at the Kelowna Night School in 1967.
 It also introduced a series of lectures and meetings for women.
 The power of shared experiences, and open conversations converging around both mental health and illness remain a focus for the organization today.
 A host of individual and group workshops, as well as self-help offerings aim to support a mentally healthy Kelowna at work, home and play.

-Future forward the organization aspires to establish a mental health hub, bringing service organizations together under one roof with dedicated space for youth transitional housing.
 Given one in five Canadians will experience a mental health problem at some point in their life, helping people to get the right level of support, at the right time is mission-critical for CMHA.
 With a mentally healthy Kelowna in mind, staff, volunteers, partners, donors and funders continue to co-create innovative new solutions that are informed by nearly six decades of formative work in the community.